 His time spent existing around what has been referred to as ‘Britain’s most important subculture’, has left Wheatley with a host of fond memories and friends from that time.
 ‘People at school didn’t want you to be close to them – I was almost repelled by their upper-middle class vibe.
 My photography is a search for intimacy and I found that in the homes of the people here in Bow who welcomed me in.’

 After many enriching years on the road, documenting the lives of interesting folk while also gaining myriad life experiences himself, Wheatley reflects on his years as an outsider: ‘Do I regret that I never fitted in?
 Absolutely not.
-At school I was always told I wasn’t normal, and it used to trouble me at the time.
+At school, I was always told I wasn’t normal, and it used to trouble me at the time.
 What is normal?
-Normal for my contemporaries at school meant either a job at their dad’s firm, a career as a merchant banker or a corporate lawyer – a life which I don’t believe is that interesting.
+For some, it means being a merchant banker or a corporate lawyer – a life that I don’t believe is that interesting.
 If that’s what normal is, I’m glad I’m an outsider.
 I’ve been very blessed.’